 Additionally, you get all sorts of insurance, from baggage to car rental to travel accident, as well as purchase protection, extended warranty, and dispute resolution.

 There’s also the roadside assistance with no mileage limits, just like the standard Gold Card.
-One downside to this card is that it does carry foreign transaction fees, which is a bummer for such a pricey card.
+One downside to this card is that it does carry foreign transaction fees (2.7%), which is a bummer for such a pricey card.

 To sum it up, if you charge a decent amount each month, the Amex Premier Rewards Gold is clearly the card to go with compared to the Gold and Green versions for the opening bonus alone.